-Full-time undergraduate applicants in the UK use UCAS, but part-time applicants apply direct to each university or college.
+Full-time undergraduate applicants in the UK use UCAS, but part-time applicants apply directly to each university or college.

 - Admissions criteria can vary between courses; some are more prepared to consider nontraditional qualifications than others.

-- Speak to individual course leaders and admissions staff at each institution for more info – before you apply.
+- Before you apply, speak to individual course leaders and admissions staff at each institution for more info.